giovannicandido/notification-server/docs/index.md

 * Spring Boot
 * PostgreSQL Database

+This server creates a ThreadPool to send e-mails.
+The HTTP request is asyncronous.
+By default it creates a Pool with the parameters:

+    async.corePoolSize=50
+    async.maxPoolSize=100
+    async.queueCapacity=500

+You can override that in the spring config properties

 ## Configuration of email

+You need to configure the email sender

+    mail.from=no-reply@test.com

 Use this configuration on file.
 In production this can be override by ENV variables or command line.
 See [Spring Boot Config]